-Marsha’s Family Restaurant, Pete’s Ahh serve both breakfast and lunch.
-Café Sarah has lite breakfast options and great sandwiches.
-BarVino **is a great wine and beer bar with amazing farm-to-table menu- mastly tapas but some “large” plates.
+Marsha’s serve both breakfast and lunch.
+Café Sarah* has lite breakfast options and great sandwiches.
+BarVino** is a wine bar with “big wines, small plates” and great atmosphere!
 The Barking Spider is a great bar – and small bar menu!
 Laura’s has a new Italian menu and often has live music!
-At Copperfield’s try casual fare at Trapper’s.
-Pete’s Ahh has really great pizza!
-Basil and Wick’s *has a nice bar, nice dinner menu and a great après ski selection of appetizers.
+At Copperfield’s, try casual fare at Trapper’s.
+Basil and Wick’s* has a nice bar, nice dinner menu and a great après ski selection of appetizers.
 Izzy’s Deli and Gourmet Shop* has great sandwiches and picnic fixings!
 Black Mountain Lodge and The Inn on Gore has nice convivial bars, bar food and casual fare.
 Look for Chrissie’s coming soon…

 Cafe Adirondack (Thurs-Sun) 518-494-5800 is a BYOB with good food.

-The Grist Mill (Thursday-Sunday summer and fall) great atmosphere and food!
-Make sure you check out the view over the water from outside the bar….
+The Merrill Magee House* and The Grist Mill* both have great atmosphere and food!
 Brunetto’s has great food- and a lot of it!
 Lizzie Kaey’s serves lunch and dinner and Willow’s Bistro* has a great lunch.
 For the ultimate hot dogs and Greek Salads, try New Way Lunch!